PouryaMansouri/DesignPatternQ2Ans/Readme.md

-Certainly!
 Here's an example of how the code could be refactored using the Factory Method design pattern:

 ```python
 # Corrected Code Snippet